Launch Pad Contents

 Reflective Questions

-When do I feel the most confident and capable, and how do I actively apply this knowledge in my daily life or work?
+When do I feel the most mentally and emotionally balanced, and how can I actively nurture this state?

-What specific gaps in my knowledge and skills have I identified, and what steps am I taking to address them?
+What specific areas of my mental and emotional fitness require attention, and what steps am I taking to improve them?

 Where is Your Focus?

 The concept of “you get what you focus on” suggests that your thoughts, attention, and energy significantly influence your outcomes.
-What you consistently focus on—whether consciously or unconsciously—tends to shape your reality, behaviours, and results.
-This principle draws from psychology, neuroscience, and personal development, emphasising the power of intentional focus in achieving successful outcomes.
+What you consistently focus on – whether consciously or unconsciously – tends to shape your reality, behaviours, and results.
+This principle draws from psychology, neuroscience, and personal development, emphasising the power of intentional focus in achieving successful outcomes as well as mental and emotional fitness.

 Focus Directs Attention: